dylan-k/bestrew/README.md

 bestrew
 =======

-for writers to submissions of their manuscripts for publication
+for writers to track submissions of their manuscripts for publication

 brainstorming and potential features list: http://nocategories.net/ephemera/writing/writing-submission-tools/